Buying a Tiny House Trailer? Do these Four Things First:

 If you can refine the functions and priorities for your personal tiny house, it’ll be much easier to order one with confidence!

 It’ll also help you determine the type of trailer you’ll need, be it a protruding wheel guard or flat top trailer.
 For extra height in your design, choose the protruding wheel guard.
 For ease of building the floor and walls, choose the flat top trailer.

-Will you be connected to the grid or be going off-grid?
+Make a decision about weather or not you will need to be off-grid in your tiny house before buying a tiny house trailer.
 It makes a big difference in weight… think about 500 kg for a decent solar array and battery bank if you’re going off-grid.